 - South Texas Health System Edinburg is an accredited Chest Pain Center, a certified Primary Stroke Center and a Level IV Trauma Center.

 - South Texas Health System Children’s is the only pediatric Emergency Department in the Rio Grande Valley that provides emergency care just for kids.

-- South Texas Health System Heart is one of the first freestanding cardiology and cardiovascular facilities in the United States.
+- South Texas Health System Heart is a Primary Stroke Center and one of the first freestanding cardiology and cardiovascular facilities in the United States